ShihChu/Predictive-Personas/README.md

 1. Change the data source to import one through the **Parameters panel**.
 2. Click **"Run button ▶"** to run the process and view the result.

-## Data Description
+## Data description

 Predictors (Attributes): q1 to q32 (except q27, q27_binary, q33)

 Outcome variable (Label): q27_binary

-> To get further explanation of each attribute, please view "Data Description.xslx".
+> To get further explanation of each attribute, please view "Data description.xslx".